 What is “Ghosting”?

-When you write on the page of your bullet journal notebook and the writing shows on the other side of the
+When you write on the page of your

 So when choosing the dotted grid notebook look for words: ghostfree or inkproof.